StancuFlorin/homelab/bitwarden/README.md

 ## Note
 - Regularly update Bitwarden and its dependencies to ensure security and stability.
 - Back up your configuration files and data regularly to prevent data loss.
-See [my backup script](../backup) for how I do it.
+Check my [backup](../backup) script to see how I do it.
 - For any issues or inquiries, consult the official documentation or reach out to Bitwarden support.